-Tom Wadsworth is kind of an expert in owning a restaurant with a reputation for something in addition to its food.
+Tom Wadsworth is kind of an expert in owning a restaurant with a reputation for something beyond just food.

 Wadsworth and his wife Janet, both Auburn University graduates, used to own the old Krystal in Opelika as well the old Krystal in Auburn, before they both burned in 2011.
 At the same time.
 In the same flames.
 Located on Opelika Road on the city line, half the Wadsworth’s restaurant was in Auburn, the other half in Opelika.